 Equality.
 My parents were never particularly socially conscious or political when I was growing up in the 80s and 90s, but they did make it clear to me both implicitly and explicitly that everyone was equal.
 Every person deserved the same love and respect.
 As a girl from family of share-croppers in rural Alabama, there was no reason I couldn’t think that I might one day be president.
 It was always, of course, more than a little improbable, but it was important to me when I was a kid, that they say, “Yes, you can do anything you set your mind to.”
 I took it to heart.
 Years later, when we attended a church that tried to teach me that I was a second-class citizen because I failed to possess a Y chromosome, I was, shall we say, put out.
 Those early lessons about equality had stuck with me, and they are one of the reasons I believe so strongly in marriage equality.
 To deny a part of the population the pursuit of happiness, equal protection for their families under the law, it’s unconstitutional.
 It’s wrong.
-I also support equal pay for women and minorities.
+I also support equal pay for women and minorities, of course.

 Fairness.
 When you grow up with siblings, fairness is a fairly big deal.
 Basic fairness is one of many reasons that I support access to education and healthcare as human rights.
 Not everyone in America is born into a family able to afford these things, but everyone deserves them.
 Fairness is also a reason that I am against corporate personhood.
 I like to think that each vote counts, but when corporations and SuperPACS can spend shocking amounts of money lobbying politicians behind closed doors without even having to report the interests involved, I feel a little less equal than the average “corporate person.”
 I just don’t have the resources to affect my representatives in the same way, and I think it’s unfair.
 The current parties’ ties to big business are one of my least favorite features of the current political system.